 In 2011, DenMat was sold to Centre Partners Management LLC and Mill Street Partners.
 With this acquisition came in a team of seasoned dental industry executives who saw great value in the company’s unique product portfolio.
 Immediate and ongoing acquisitions began, as a means to filling out DenMat’s core product lines.
 Most notable were the acquisitions of Discus Dental® (2012), PeriOptix® (2012), Zila® (2014), G. Hartzell & Sons® (2014), and Fluoridex® (2017).

 The year 2014 also marked another acquisition of sorts: a new headquarters 30 miles south of Santa Maria, in Lompoc, California.
 This move was designed to accommodate the changing spatial needs of the company, including growth in both product offerings and employees.

 Today, DenMat has 400 employees and manufactures a complete line of products, including restoratives, materials, consumables, small equipment and laboratory services.

-With more than 86,000 dentist customers and its products available in 72 countries, DenMat has become synonymous with innovation, creativity and quality.
+With more than 86,000 dentist customers and its products available around the world, DenMat has become synonymous with innovation, creativity and quality.
 In addition to a robust product offering, DenMat also facilitates ongoing learning and offers hundreds of continuing education courses worldwide.
 Though it’s been more than 40 years since Ibsen’s original idea sparked the genesis of a globally recognized company, DenMat remains dedicated to the principle on which it was founded: to streamline and simplify processes while enhancing care and improving oral health.